 Many or all of the products featured on this page are from our sponsors who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.
 Here is a list of our partners and here is how we make money.

 The information provided on this page is for educational purposes only.
 The Modest Wallet is a financial publisher that does not offer any personal financial advice or advocate the purchase or sale of any security or investment for any specific individual.

 While the investment space is dominated by traditional stock markets like the NYSE and NASDAQ, people are often unaware that the global bond arena is a multi-trillion dollar industry.
-In fact, bonds can be of the safest and easiest ways to earn passive income.
+In fact, bonds can be one of the safest and easiest ways to earn passive income.

-If you’re interested to find out these financial instruments work, be sure to read our comprehensive guide.
+If you’re interested to find out how these financial instruments work, be sure to read our comprehensive guide.
 Within it, we’ll cover what they are, how they work, the different types of bonds you can invest in, how much you should expect to make, and anything else we think that you should know.

 What Are They?